BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 This post excerpt.
 It contains elements about the content of the posts

-There are a lot of data-powered applications and this number is believed to increase for the decades to come.
-From search engines to recommendations systems, images and videos applications to text understanding applications, etc, data-applications has taken a huge place in the lives of many people.
-Teams (data scientists, software engineers and subject-matter experts) in charge of building these applications are usually eager to collect any type of data and use them for analysis, prediction models and sometimes sharing (for data science competitions purposes for example).
-However, breaches have been documented in the past years and have shown the massive collection is not totally harmless to the end-users of this applications.
+Data-powered applications are the essence of the AI era, and the number of these apps is believed to increase for the decades to come.
+From search engines to recommendations systems, images and videos applications to text understanding applications, etc, data-apps have taken a huge place in the lives of many people.
+Teams (data scientists, software engineers and subject-matter experts) in charge of building these apps are usually eager to collect any type of data and use them for analysis, prediction models and sometimes sharing (for data science competitions purposes for example).
+However, breaches and data leakages have been documented in the past years and have shown the intensive data collection is not totally harmless to the end-users of these apps.

-Existing scientific litterature had proven differential privacy is an effective way to ensure users information protection in machine learning applications.
+Existing scientific litterature had proven differential privacy to be an effective way to ensure users's privacy in data collection and/or machine learning analysis.
 The technique has been pionneered by Cynthia Dwork since the early 2000's and has received a lot of attention in the community ever since.
 Some of the big players in AI ground (Apple, Google, Microsoft, Samsung) have productionize it to preserve users privacy.
-This technique can clearly help fill the trust gap between curators and users. **_Applying this idea, I will try to preserve users information in a database using machine learning to analyse and predict._**
+This technique can clearly help fill the trust gap between curators and users. **_Applying this idea, I will try to preserve users information in a database while building machine learning model._**

 ### Experimental data

-Between 2002-2004, researchers at Columbia Business School [1] collected information form experimental speed dating events.
-The participants have 4 minutes to chat with every other participant of the opposite sex.
-The organizers collected many attributes such as match decision(if they want to see the other partner after each 4 four minutes talk) demographics, self-perception attributes, beliefs, attractiveness, sincerity, ambition, intelligence, fun, etc. The **_"match"_** variable is the target variable.
+Between 2002-2004, researchers at Columbia Business School [1] collected information from experimental speed dating events.
+The participants have 4 minutes to chat with every other participant of the opposite sex (we are quite far from the **Tinder-world** we know now 😅).
+The organizers collected many attributes such as match decision(if they want to see the other partner after the 4 four minutes talk), demographics, self-perception attributes, other perception attributes, beliefs, attractiveness, sincerity, ambition, intelligence, fun, etc. The **_"match"_** variable is the target variable.

-For each participant, it is reported the interactions features with other participants and the

 <p align="center">
 <img class="image" src="./materials/figs/dataset.png" alt="dataset of the experimentation" width="400"/>